What’s the challenge?

 Flexible – Our trainee secondments can start at any time of the year.
 There is no 2 year waiting list and the earliest we have managed to get someone started on their journey was just 1 week after their assessment centre!

 Diverse – Our focus is quality, diversity and inclusion.
-We try to eliminate barriers and create new opportunities for our candidates.
-We have a strong track record with 45% of our trainee cohort coming from a BAME background.
+We strive to eliminate barriers and create new opportunities for our candidates.
+We have a strong track record with around half our trainee cohort coming from ethnic minority backgrounds.

 Tech – We have developed Pathways, our competency platform which will help our trainees keep track of their training portfolio, access bespoke training and mentoring and offer advice, guidance and recommendations.
 Not to mention somewhere where they can keep up to date with the latest social, networking and training events we offer!